vokegpu/bicudo/README.md

 }
 ```

-Rendering is application-side, Bicudo does not provide any way rendering engine, only geometry data.
+Rendering is application-side, Bicudo does not provide any rendering engine, only geometry data.
+All meshes are rotated but it is not the most efficient method send it all to the GPU, so on render application must calculate rotation using an Euller rotation-matrix or some other way.

 ```C++
 bicudo::vec4 rect {};